 We are Vancouver Island’s hiking and backpacking specialists.
 Our guests come from all over the world to experience the beauty of this wild rock at the edge of the continent.
-From spectacular mountain peaks to remote coastal routes, Vancouver Island offers a variety of unique and challenging adventures.
-Hiking is our life and we love our island home!
-To skip to a specific topic of interest, use the quick links below for easier navigation.
+From mountain peaks to coastal routes, Vancouver Island offers diverse adventures for everyone.
+We specialize in small groups and big experiences!

 MB Guiding is an Association of Canadian Mountain Guides (ACMG) certified guide service.
 Mike Blake, an ACMG Hiking Guide, is the lead guide and instructor on all trips and workshops.
-Mike has decades of outdoor experience.
 He has been guiding and instructing adventure sports since 2004.
 If you want to pick a professional guide’s brain, ask Mike all the questions you want.
 Lara Campbell has had a successful career as a professional pharmaceutical scientist.
 Lara spends a lot of time writing technical papers in her field of expertise.
-Looking to expand her portfolio, she has been training to become an ACMG Assistant Hiking Guide since 2014.
+Looking to expand her portfolio, she trains to improve her outdoor skills.
 Continuing professional development is an ongoing process for both of us.

 “The ACMG is a professional association of trained and certified Mountain Guides, Hiking Guides, and Climbing Instructors.